 - Artificially carbohydrates in the form of corn syrup, sucrose, corn starch or tapioca

 - High salt content

 - Artificially added fats

+Also check out an extensive interview with registered dietitian on different types of milk for babies with eczema, allergies and reflux.
 It seems though that partially hydrolyzed milk formula is in practice recommended by doctors due to cow’s milk being the most common food allergen in infants.
 Research wise, there has yet to be a conclusion due to difficulty of conducting unbiased studies with sufficient (mother and baby) participants.
 What’s your experience in this?
 Do share in the comments!